ssam11489/delta_demo/README.md

 # delta_demo
-this is demo of delta_demo batch
+this is demo of delta_demo batch.